A Multi-Functional Park

 Albert Park has long been known as “the people’s playground”.
-Community consultation will be a major part of the planning.
-Clubs, casual visitors, local residents and businesses will be consulted through various methods including meetings, on-line discussions and displays in the park.
+Community consultation has been a major part of the planning.
+Clubs, casual visitors, local residents and businesses have been consulted through various methods including meetings, on-line discussions and displays in the park.

 Albert Park provides facilities to accommodate a wide range of activities for a diversity of visitors.
 Arguably, the park’s most dominant users are its sports teams including bowling, cricket, tennis, soccer, football, golf, sailing and rowing.